MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 For example, consider a use-case where currently installed binary version is 1.0.1 with a label (code push label) v1.
 Later native code was changed in the dev cycle and the binary version was updated to 1.0.2.
 When a codepush update check is triggered, we ignore updates having binary version mismatch (because the update isn't targeting to the binary version of currently installed app).
 In this case, installed app (1.0.1) will ignore the update targeting version 1.0.2.
 You can use `handleBinaryVersionMismatchCallback` to provide a hook to handle such situations.

 > [!IMPORTANT]
-> Be cautious to use Alerts within this callback if you're developing iOS application, due to [App Store](https://developer.apple.com/app-store/review/guidelines/) review process: Apps must not force users to rate the app, review the app, download other apps, or other similar actions to access functionality, content, or use of the app.
+> Be cautious to use Alerts within this callback if you're developing iOS application, because of [App Store](https://developer.apple.com/app-store/review/guidelines/) review process: Apps must not force users to rate the app, review the app, download other apps, or other similar actions to access functionality, content, or use of the app.

 This method returns a `Promise`, which resolves to one of two possible values: